 For campers, there are over 550 campsites, 90 of which offer full electrical, water and sewer hookups for your recreational vehicle.
 It’s a perfect location if you like to get away from the city without leaving too many of its creature comforts behind.

-Each of the campsites contains a picnic table and BBQ pit to cook a great meal.
+Each of the campsites contains a picnic table and a BBQ pit to cook a great meal.
 Showers and restrooms are nearby.
-If you plan to extend your stay a little longer than a weekend, a general store, gas station, and coin laundry are on site to resupply your needs.
+If you plan to extend your stay a little longer than a weekend, a general store, gas station, and coin laundry are on-site to resupply your needs.